vncntprvst/WhiskiWrap/README.md

     1. In Windows: append to the `PATH` environmental variable `[Path-to-whisk-Cloned-Repo]/bin`
     2. In Linux:  `echo 'export WHISKPATH=[Path-to-whisk-Cloned-Repo]/bin/' >> ~/.bashrc`
     3. In MacOS:  `echo 'export WHISKPATH=[Path-to-whisk-Cloned-Repo]/bin/' >> ~/.profile_bash`
-10. copy `cp libwhisk.so ../bin`
+10. copy `cp libwhisk.so ../whisk` in Linux or mac, and `copy whisk.dll ..\whisk` in windows.
 11. 'cd ..'
-12. When you create your conda environment you should add whisk with `python setup.py install`
+12. When you create your conda environment you should add whisk with `pip install .`
 13. Test that everything worked by opening python or ipython and running `from whisk import traj, trace`
+14. You need to the binaries to then environmental variables `WHISKPATH` and/or `PATH`

 ## Installing Python modules
 Here I outline the use of `conda` to manage and install Python modules.
 In the long run this is the easiest way.
 Unfortunately it doesn't work well with user-level `pip`.
 Specifically, you should not have anything on your `$PYTHONPATH`, and there shouldn't be any installed modules in your `~/.local`.